-Pay Rent With a Credit Card: How To Do It, Cost & More
+Other Ways to Pay Rent With a Credit Card:

-Pros & Cons of Paying Rent With a Credit Card
+Pros and Cons of Paying Rent With a Credit Card

 Before you decide to pay rent with plastic, make sure to consider the advantages and disadvantages of doing so:

-- Earn Rewards – Paying your rent with a rewards credit card will enable you to amplify your earning capabilities with a significant expense each and every month.
+- Earn Rewards – Paying your rent with a rewards credit card will allow you to boost your earnings with a big expense each month.
 Such large charges will also be extremely useful when it comes to meeting the initial spending requirement to qualify for a rewards bonus.
 Just make sure any fees you’re charged for paying rent with plastic don’t outweigh the perks of doing so.

 - Convenience – Maybe you won’t be in town the week rent is due or you’re not able to get to the leasing office during business hours.
 Paying with a credit card by phone or online offers the convenience and flexibility that many other forms of payments lack.